tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Example

-In the example DTLS 1.3 handshake shown in {{fig-handshake}}, a client and a server successfully negotiate support for both CID and the RRC extension.
+{{fig-handshake}} shows an example of a DTLS 1.3 handshake in which a client and a server successfully negotiate support for both the CID and RRC extensions.

 ~~~
        Client                                           Server